anmalkov/minerkeeper/README.md

 * Send a notification if your rig is offline
 * Adjustable time interval for monitoring of a miner
 * Configurable delay before the restart of a miner, to allow the GPUs to be correctly restarted
-* Monitor the cryptocurrencies rates and send a notification based on the specified conditions (if rate is more, equals or less than the expected value)
+* Monitor the cryptocurrencies rates and send a notification based on the specified conditions (if the current rate is more, equals or less than the expected value)
 * Send a notification and/or restart a miner if the average hashrate is lower than expected during X minutes
 * Send a notification if the temperature on any GPU is higher than expected
 * Send a summary report of your farm every X hours